-All students enrolling in diploma and degree programs will receive a studio gear kit (included in the course fees) a few weeks into the program.
+All students enrolling in diploma and degree programs will receive an Audio Technology gear kit (included in the course fees) a few weeks into the program.
 The contents of the bundle may differ depending on campus and program and are subject to change without notice.

 We currently do not provide on campus housing.
 For information on all other accommodation options visit your campus page.